top of page

 10. What happen if the course is cancelled or suspended after I sign up?

-1. For courses conducted at the community clubs, the fee will be refunded by PA if a course is cancelled.
+1. For courses conducted at the community centers, the fee will be refunded by PA if a course is cancelled.
 If a course is suspended (for example, due to renovation works at CC venue), the pro-rata fee will be refunded by PA, or the course will be postponed to a later date.

-11. What is Yang Style Tai Chi?
+12. What is Yang Style Tai Chi?
 What is Huang Style Tai Chi?

 1. Yang Style Tai Chi is developed by Yang Lu Chan.
 Huang Style Tai Chi is a lineage of Yang Style Tai Chi.
 For more information, you may read our blog posts on Yang Style Tai Chi and Huang Style Tai Chi.

-If you have further queries, please contact us via our Contact Forms.
+Visit our blog page to read more about Tai Chi.
+For further queries, please contact us via our Contact Forms.

 bottom of page